-- 1. Not attending the Final Exam without a valid excuse. - 2.
-Not attending the Midterm Exam without a valid excuse. - 3.
+- 1. Attendance less than 30% - 2.
 Cheating and/or plagiarism during the exams, and/or the quizzes.

 LEARNING / TEACHING METHOD

 The teaching/learning method adopted this semester will be in-class lectures, unless otherwise stated, as per the course of the COVID-19 pandemic.
 Tutorials will also be delivered, providing additional solved examples and other supplementary information as applicable.
 All relevant course materials will be provided via the course page implemented on MS Teams.
 The students will be provided with updates during the lectures and through posts on the course page on MS Teams and the LMS.
 The students are expected to regularly monitor the course page on MS Teams, and the LMS, and to regularly check their emails for updates.